-- If there is no clean surface, place paper towels, clean newspapers, plastic, or other disposable barrier supplied by your office, between the bag and a dry, hard surface.
-You can also hang the bag on a doorknob or the back of a hard chair. - 3 Keep the bag closed when not in use. - Oecontaminate hands with alcohol-based waterless hand gel prior to entering the bag. - Open the bag and remove needed items from the bag and place them on a barrier such as a clean paper towel, or other disposable barrier supplied by your office. - 6 Close the bag. - 7 Decontaminate hands prior to re-entering the bag for any reason. - When care is complete, disinfect items that have come in contact with the client (such as blood pressure cuff, stethoscope) with 70 percent isopropyl alcohol or germicidal wipes provided to you by your office.
+- 2 If there is no clean surface, place paper towels, clean newspapers, plastic, or other disposable barrier supplied by your office, between the bag and a dry, hard surface.
+You can also hang the bag on a doorknob or the back of a hard chair. - 3 Keep the bag closed when not in use. - Decontaminate hands with alcohol-based waterless hand gel prior to entering the bag. - Open the bag and remove needed items from the bag and place them on a clean, disposable, waterproof barrier such as a plastic bag, disposable under pad, or other disposable barrier supplied by your office. - 6 Close the bag. - Decontaminate hands prior to re-entering the bag for any reason. - When care is complete, disinfect items that have come in contact with the client (such as blood pressure cuff, stethoscope) with 70 percent isopropyl alcohol or germicidal wipes provided to you by your office.
 Place items on a clean barrier, decontaminate hands, and return clean items to the supply bag.
 Any items visibly soiled with blood or body fluids must be washed with soap and water followed by disinfection prior to returning the items to the bag.